lucychambers/techtohuman/_posts/articles/2014-10-30-strategy_retreat.md

 BREAK

 6. Dreaming big.
 Go round: Finish the sentence "We should..." - aim is to add new ideas into the mix which were not captured in the first iteration of the strategy.
 7. My plan was to do a [SWOT analysis](http://diytoolkit.org/tools/swot-analysis-2/) - DIY Toolkit: but we were tight on time.
 Instead, we did half a SWOT.
-The SO part (Strengths and Opportunities), figuring that the weaknesses, we coudl surface in the retrospectives.
+The SO part (Strengths and Opportunities), figuring that the weaknesses we could surface in the retrospectives.

 ## Day 2